NemesOliver/streams/README.md

 # Streaming App

-OAuth is onli accesible from localhost:3000 Log in button will not display if accessed from different URL
+OAuth is only accesible from localhost:3000 Log in button will not display if accessed from different URL

 ## Status